wbcomdesigns/woo-audio-preview/readme.txt

 3. Activate the plugin through the \'Plugins\' menu.

-4. Alternatively you can use WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin
+4. Alternatively, you can use the WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin

 5. Enjoy
-If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/hire-us/).
+If you require further assistance, feel free to reach out to us for Custom Development at https://wbcomdesigns.com/hire-us/.

 == Frequently Asked Questions ==